-Affected departments must confirm steps they can take to protect Commonwealth residents and resources in the event of a federal shutdown, including the use of other funding sources currently available to them.
-Please describe the impact of utilizing such funds on other state operated programs and services.
-Departments should not assume that additional state funding will be available.
-Therefore, please identify any state funding that would be required for the State to take on responsibility for critical federal programs, and indicate whether and when legislative authorization would be required.
+By close of business on Thursday, September 28, email your A&F analyst and the Office of the Comptroller (paymentsc@mass.gov), to confirm steps affected agencies can take to protect Commonwealth residents and resources in the event of a partial federal shutdown, including the use of other funding sources currently available to them.
+Please describe the impact of utilizing such funds on other state-operated programs and services.
+Agencies should not assume that additional state funding will be available.
+Therefore, please identify any state funding that would be required for the state to take on responsibility for critical federal programs, and indicate whether and when legislative authorization would be required.